 A Year Later

-Now, a full year after that day I met Mary and many months since I have seen her, Hanani and I are still working through all she told me.
+Now, a full year after that day I met Michelle and many months since I have seen her, Hanani and I are still working through all she told me.
 Hanani was imprinted first using the singed flesh.
 Later we added rags smeared with body fluids.
-About a month after that I was finally able to get a word in 😉 and told Mary my specific plans for Hanani was to find remains of children from cold cases within suspected burial sites.
+About a month after that I was finally able to get a word in 😉 and told Michelle my specific plans for Hanani was to find remains of children from cold cases within suspected burial sites.
 That’s when she handed me yet another small bag with a piece of bone from a 1980s cadaver.
 Most folks may think this weird, but my heart skipped a beat 🙂

 Though the reading materials are scant for cadaver work, the list is growing in recent years.
 I have a couple great reads I have been working through.
 I already shared my review on What the Dog Knows, by Cat Warren.
 Another great find is Cadaver Dog Handbook 2000.
 Some of Leerburg’s videos have been helpful as well.
 There are some wonderful, dedicated groups all over the US.
 The problem here is the majority are at least a couple hours drive from where I live.
 And then there are the longer drives and large fees for seminars and other training.
 No one can appreciate the hours of dedicated work and costs that go into training any sort of search dog until you start to dive in.
 Hanani and I will get there, of that I am certain.
-But for now books and what Mary shared with us must suffice.
+But for now books and what Michelle shared with us must suffice.

 From One ‘Dummy’ to Another 😉